Updated January 2020

-Keeping kids entertained during the holidays is a difficult job, and every parent knows that getting the kids out of the house is essential if you want to hang on to your sanity.
+Keeping kids entertained during the holidays is a difficult job.
 There are few things as wholesome as kids getting up close and personal with Mother Nature’s majestic, weird, and hilarious critters.
 Here are our picks for the best animal encounters for kids in Cape Town.

 Imhoff Farm in Kommetjie makes for a great day trip with the kids.
 This quaint farmstead has a number of animal activities to keep your little ones entertained.
 There are also two restaurants where parents can unwind with a cup of coffee while kids can play on the lawns.

 There’s plenty for the kids to do, from camel rides to the Higgeldy Piggeldy Farmyard, where kids can feed rabbits, goats, and ponies.
 After that, there’s the Imhoff Snake Park, a reptile sanctuary that’s a hit with courageous kids.
 Older kids will also enjoy the beach rides on offer at Imhoff Equestrian Centre.

 Two Oceans Aquarium

 The Two Oceans Aquarium is one of Cape Town’s best attractions for kids.
 Featuring over 3,000 marine animals, the Aquarium offers edutainment at its finest—giving kids the opportunity to learn about the rich biodiversity in our oceans while having an absolute blast.
 The Nemo display is a particularly big hit.